-Multifamily homes are buildings that house more than 1 family, with each having their own separate spaces.
+Multifamily homes are buildings that house more than 1 family with each having their own separate spaces.
 This includes duplexes, triplexes, fourplexes, and apartment buildings.
-A duplex is a something that you should consider when buying your first home. .
+A duplex is something that you should consider when buying your first home.

-Having a duplex can be a great first home.
-The rent from one side can make a substantial dent in the mortgage payment.
+A duplex can be a great first home.
+Renting out one side can make a substantial dent in the mortgage payment.
 I recently sold a duplex in South Minneapolis, and the new buyer was getting $1100 per month in rent to cover his $1300 per month mortgage.
 They get to live in the property for $200 per month!
-Obviously there are other expenses with the duplex, such as the utility bills, and such.
+Obviously, there are other expenses with the duplex, such as the utility bills, and such.
 But even including those bills, their out of pocket was about $400 per month to live there.
 Meanwhile, the renter is slowly paying off their mortgage for them!